Melissa UK Team | United Kingdom

 - Minimise potential fraud and meet regulatory requirements

-- Manage front-end risk by leveraging billions of current and accurate records to confirm identity
+- Manage front-end risk by leveraging billions of current and accurate records to confirm the identity

 Research shows that identity verification checks can fail in the first instance due to inaccuracies found in the underlying data – Melissa is proud to be one of the only companies to provide an identity verification solution that provides an extensive check of all underlying data.